neat-o/neat-o-engine/README.md

 NEAT-O (a.k.a.
 NeuroEvolution of Augmenting Topologies-Onderzoekjes)

 The aim of this project is to create a modular engine for running cross-platform (browser-based, more specifically) neuro-evolutionary experiments.
+As you can tell by our index page, we're not there yet.

 ### To get started: